VPS home

 VMWare

 VMWare.
-Generally considered the most mature virtualization software on the market.
+Generally considered the most mature virtualization product on the market today.
 Also the most expensive.
-Probably the closest you can get to a true dedicated server in a VPS environment.
-Like Xen, VMWare is also a hypervisor.
+VMware is the closest you can get to a true dedicated server in a VPS environment.
+Like Xen, VMWare is also a hypervisor, and all the pro's and con's of hypervisors mentioned for Xen also apply to VMware.

 VMWare offers many different versions of its virtualization technology.
 At least one of these appears to be free.

-With VMWare you *can* change your version of Linux, as with Xen also, I believe (tho not positive), tho your host may only support one particular distro/version.
+With VMWare (and Xen) you can change your version/distro of Linux, tho your host may only support one particular distro/version.
 [WiredTree uses CentOS 5.]

 Some people say VMWare is the only software that can truly be used in conjunction with the term "virtualization".